RaspAP/raspap-docs/docs/wireguard.md

 This method may be used if you are using a commerical WireGuard VPN provider, a self-hosted or other remote WG server.
 In these cases, it's assumed you have an existing WireGuard `.conf` file and wish to upload this to RaspAP.

+!!! note "Note"
-> :information_source: **Note:** The term "server" is used here as a convenience.
+    The term "server" is used here as a convenience.
 WireGuard does not make a distinction between client and server roles.
 Instead, each node is considered a "peer" in a WireGuard network.

 To do this, select the **Upload file** option under **Configuration Method**, select a valid WireGuard configuration file and choose **Save settings**.
 If your `.conf` file does not contain `iptables` `PostUp` or `PostDown` rules and you wish to route traffic through the active AP interface, select the **Apply iptables rules for AP interface** option before uploading your configuration file.

+!!! warning "Attention"
-> :warning: **Attention:** For security reasons, your WireGuard `.conf` file must have a Linux MIME type of `text/plain`.
+    For security reasons, your WireGuard `.conf` file must have a Linux MIME type of `text/plain`.
 Windows ignores MIME types, relying instead on extensions.
-To avoid errors, be sure your file has a `text/plain`
-MIME type embedded in it before uploading.
+To avoid errors, be sure your file has a `text/plain` MIME type embedded in it before uploading.

 The complete process of creating a WireGuard configuration with [Mullvad](https://mullvad.net/) and activating it with RaspAP is demonstrated in the video below.